George Reed (Canadian football): Later life

-In 2012 in honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
+In 2012, in honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
 The image was also used on presentation posters and other materials to promote the Grey Cup game and other celebrations associated with the centennial.

 In November 2019, a stretch of road along the north end of the Roughriders' current home, Mosaic Stadium, was renamed "George Reed Way" in his honour, with the stadium's official address changed to 1734 George Reed Way.
+A statue of Reed, erected in September 2017, stands outside the stadium.
+Artist Gary Tillery sculpted the bronze statue.

-In November 9, 2022, Globe Theatre located in Regina produced a live theatre show based on George Reed's CFL life(1963 to 1975) in Regina.
+In November 9, 2022, Globe Theatre located in Regina produced a live theatre show based on George Reed's CFL life (1963 to 1975) in Regina.
 The play is written by Munish Sharma.

+Reed died on October 1, 2023, one day before his 84th birthday.
+Shortly afterwards, fifty years after he became the CFL's all-time leading rusher, he was once again honored in Saskatchewan with the proclamation of October 7 as George Reed Day.

+On November 17, 2023, the CFL announced that the top award for players in the league would be renamed "The George Reed Most Outstanding Player Award" in Reed's honour.